code860/scf-client/README.md

 # Scf-client

-  * Front End COmponent for Rails JSON api.
+  * Front End Component for Rails JSON api.
 Simply go to http://localhost:4200 and enter a user name and a repository and click search.
 It will then render a table of result on the bottom.

   * Rails Api is <a href='https://github.com/code860/scf-api'> Here </a>